-Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 17.
-Interest Charges in relation to the bank overdraft are included in the Statement of Comprehensive Income recorded within 'Finance Costs'.
+Banking facilities are supplied by an affiliate of the Administrator as outlined on page 18.
+Interest income in relation to positive cash balances are included in the Statement of Comprehensive Income recorded within 'Interest income', while interest charges are included within 'Finance costs'.